 4.2 Privacy Engineering

 Aeris will use reasonable and prudent efforts to design the Aeris Services with respect to their collection and use of Personal Data following commonly-accepted principles of Privacy Engineering.
-You will be responsible for applying Privacy Engineering to Your Applications and Your Services as you deem appropriate.
+You will be responsible for applying Privacy Engineering to Customer Applications and Customer Services as you deem appropriate.
 If you request that Aeris develop or modify any Aeris Service to meet your specifications and we reasonably believe that your design could be expected to pose a risk to the rights and freedoms of natural persons, you agree that we may conduct, with your cooperation, a privacy impact assessment and suggest any changes that may be prudent to protect the privacy of data subjects.

 4.3 Information Security Policy; Safeguard of Data